hvlck/charon/README.md

-# lightning
+# charon

 `a small, quick programming language`

 ## Notes

-Note that the modular design of lightning (the core language is separated from the main interpreter) is to allow it to be ported easily (e.g. to WebAssembly).
+Note that the modular design of charon (the core language is separated from the main interpreter) is to allow it to be ported easily (e.g. to WebAssembly).

 + [Features](#features)
 + [FAQs](#faqs)